Gomoh: Education

 As Gomoh is a small town, only a few educational institutes up to the secondary level exist.
 They include the Kendriya Vidyalaya Gomoh, which is managed by the railways, and G M Public School, a school affiliated with CBSE.
 G.M.
 Public School also provides hostel facilities.
 The DeNobili school is the only school in Gomoh that follows ICSE curriculum.

 Several schools, including Blossom Public School, Guru Nanak Public School, Holi Child, Sarswati Shishu Vidya Mandir, and the St. Mary's Day School, are registered through the Jharkhand Academic Council (RANCHI).
 These schools teach up to Standard 8 and follow CBSE curriculum.
 There high schools affiliated with Jharkhand Academic Council such as Azaad Hind High School, Bishop Rockey High School, and St. John de Brito High School.
 Girls High School is an all-female school in Gomoh.

 Pandit Nehru Memorial College in Gomoh offers basic tertiary education.
 However, the college's facilities are not sufficient for students who are taking specialized courses in diversified fields.
 Advanced students from this area studying fields not covered by Pandit Nehru either depend on the facilities in Bokaro Steel City (33 km), the facilities in Dhanbad (20 km), or travel to a metro city.
 Pre-K education is offered through Nurture Kindergarten Play School in Jeetpur.

 Healthcare

-Healthcare facilities in Gomoh are grossly inadequate.
+Healthcare facilities in Gomoh are grossly inadequate.Not only that most of the ill patients either go to Dhanbad or Ranchi for better treatment.
 Gomoh lacks a qualified doctor as well as a nursing home.
 Although there are some government and private nursing homes, they fail to provide even the most basic treatment.
 The medical units operating in the area are: